Skip to main content

 What's new in Blackboard?

-Each month Blackboard updates follow a four-week cycle that includes a staging release, testing, changes, and finally a production release.
+Each month Blackboard updates follow a certain process: a staging release, testing, changes, and finally a production release.
 Some of these updates are mandatory, while others are optional and can be decided upon by the institution.
 Currently, Academic Technology Services may not immediately release new Blackboard features to production when they become available to the broader Blackboard community.
 We may require additional testing both externally and internally to ensure that these changes have minimal negative impact on our instructors.
 Thank you for your understanding and patience as we strive to provide a stable and effective teaching environment.
 For more information, please read this document:

 LMS Team Service Delivery Model.pdf